Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Simulation

 \subsubsection{Convergence Speed}

 To demonstrate the improvement of NUFM on the convergence speed, we compare the algorithms on different benchmarks with the same initial model and learning rate.
 We vary the number of participated devices $n_k$ from 20 to 40, and set the numbers of local update steps and total communication rounds as $\tau=1$ and $K=50$, respectively.
 We let $\lambda_1=\lambda_2=1$.
-As illustrated in Fig. \ref{figure:convergence} and Table \ref{table:accuracy}, NUFM significantly improve the convergence speed and corresponding test accuracy of the existing FML approach on all datasets.
+As illustrated in Fig. \ref{figure:convergence} and Table \ref{table:accuracy}, NUFM significantly improve the convergence speed and corresponding test accuracy of the existing FML approach on all datasets\footnote{To make the graphs more legible, we draw symbols every two points in Fig. \ref{figure:convergence}.}.
 Clearly, it validates the effectiveness of our proposed device selection scheme that maximizes the lower bound of one-round global loss reduction.
 Interestingly, Fig. \ref{figure:convergence} also indicates that NUFM converges more quickly with relatively fewer participated devices.
 For example, in round 19, the loss achieved by NUFM with $n_k=20$ decreases by more than 9\% and 20\% over those with $n_k=30$ and $n_k=40$ on Fashion-MNIST, respectively.
 The underlying rationale is that relatively fewer ``good'' devices can provide a larger lower bound on the one-round global loss decrease (note that in \eqref{eq:thm1_1} the lower bound takes the average of the selected devices).
 More selected devices in each round generally require more communication resources.
 Thus, the results reveal the potential of NUFM in applications to resource-limited wireless systems.